+S (V) What will I pay?
 What is covered?
-What is the limit? \$ what is covered? what is the limit?
-What wi In-network Out-of-network Office and clinic visits No limit \$5 copay, deductible waived Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient care and residential facility care No limit Deductible, then 20% coinsurance Not covered Outpatient facility care No limit No charge Not covered
+What is the limit?
+In-network Out-of-network Office and clinic visits No limit \$5 copay, deductible waived Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient care and residential facility care No limit Deductible, then 20% coinsurance Not covered Outpatient facility care No limit Deductible, then 20% coinsurance Not covered

-Diagnosis and treatment of substance use disorder Inpatient and residential treatment and outpatient care (including virtual care) to manage or reduce the effects of the alcohol or drug dependence Individual, family or group therapy What services are Laboratory and testing services included?
-Take-home drugs you get in a facility Detoxification, when medically necessary; emergency detoxification is only covered in a hospital When medically appropriate, services may be provided in your home A physician (MD or DO) who is a psychiatrist, developmental pediatrician, or pediatric neurologist A hospital A state hospital maintained by the state of Washington for the care of people with a mental illness Whose services are covered?
-A state-licensed psychiatric nurse practitioner (NP), advanced nurse practitioner (ANP) or advanced registered nurse practitioner (ARNP) A state-licensed mental health clinician (e.g., licensed clinical social worker, licensed marriage and family counselor, licensed mental health counselor) A state-licensed psychologist Services provided by a state-approved substance abuse treatment program or other licensed community mental health agency or behavioral health agency
+Diagnosis and treatment of substance use disorder • Inpatient and residential treatment and outpatient care to manage or reduce the effects of the alcohol or drug dependence Individual, family or group therapy What services are Laboratory and testing services included?
+Take-home drugs you get in a facility Detoxification, when medically necessary; emergency detoxification is only covered in a hospital When medically appropriate, services may be provided in your home A physician (MD or DO) who is a psychiatrist, developmental pediatrician, or pediatric neurologist A hospital Whose services are • A state hospital maintained by the state of Washington for the care of people with a mental illness covered?
+A state-licensed psychiatric nurse practitioner (NP), advanced nurse practitioner (ANP) or advanced registered nurse practitioner (ARNP) • A state-licensed mental health clinician (e.g., licensed clinical social worker, licensed marriage and family counselor, licensed mental health counselor) A state-licensed psychologist

-What is excluded?
-(Premera HMO pays 0%) Halfway houses, quarter way houses, recovery houses, and other sober living residences Drug or alcohol testing done for school or employment Treatment of alcohol or drug use or abuse that doesn't meet the definition of Substance Use Disorder as stated in the Definitions section Related benefit information Some services require prior approval.
+Services provided by a state-approved substance use disorder treatment program or other licensed community mental health agency or behavioral health agency What is excluded?
+(Premera HMO pays 0%) Halfway houses, quarter way houses, recovery houses, and other sober living residences Drug or alcohol testing done for school or employment Treatment of alcohol or drug use or abuse that doesn't meet the definition of Substance Use Disorder as stated in Definitions Related benefit information Some services require prior approval.
 See Prior Authorization for details.
-See the Emergency Services and Hospital benefits for information related to emergency detoxification.
+See Emergency Services and Hospital for information related to emergency detoxification.
 This plan will comply with federal mental health parity requirements.
+See Virtual Care for information related to virtual care services